Japan tech, Taiwan's Hon Hai shares get iPhone lift

-(Reuters) - Japanese component suppliers and social media stocks were among the biggest beneficiaries of Apple Inc’s (AAPL.O) launch of its latest iPhone and a new operating system that promises users better on-the-go networking capabilities.
+Sept 13 (Reuters) - Japanese component suppliers and social media stocks were among the biggest beneficiaries of Apple Inc’s launch of its latest iPhone and a new operating system that promises users better on-the-go networking capabilities.

 Shares of the usual suspects from Apple’s Asian supply chain - Korean and Taiwanese hardware makers - saw a less enthusiastic response following healthy rallies in the sector in the run-up to the unveiling on Wednesday of the iPhone 5.